 Join us for an engaging training and workshop series that aims to enhance your facilitation, leadership and peacebuilding tools for work in your organization or community.

 Participants will attend two workshops to gain practical tools for peacebuilding, conflict transformation skills in the workplace, facilitation and community organizing.
-The day will also include opportunities for networking, facilitated group conversations and a catered lunch presentation by regional community leaders.
+The day will also include a morning plenary speaker, opportunities for networking, and a lunch presentation by regional community leaders.

 - Two 90 minute workshop sessions